bthtsang/bthtsang.github.io/_pages/research.md

 ### Simulating Mass Loss from Massive Star Envelopes

 **Why this matters:**
-Radiation plays an important role in the structure and evolution of massive stars.
+Radiation plays an important role in the evolution of massive stars.
+From the steep luminosity-mass relation of massive stars on the main sequence (L \propto M^3), we expect
 IIn supernova, stability of the outer envelop, viability of VMS/SMS.

 ### Simulating Strong, Radiation-Driven Winds